-From all the beginning University's bureaucracy aimed at the marginalization of the self-organization of the patients forcing it out of the University as a disturbing factor in order to expose and to deliver it directly to the executive violences of the Public Health Department (health-police), guardianship-courts and to every kind of policemen.
-All these measures of University's bureaucracy being seconded by diffamation campaigns of the practising neurologists, which, on the one hand, aimed at instigating the Public Health Department to make some more attacks against the SPK and, on the other hand, aimed at snatching single patients in order to get them again under their "private" power of control.
+Right from the beginning, the University's bureaucracy aimed at the marginalization of the self-organization of the patients forcing it out of the University as a disturbing factor in order to expose and to deliver it directly to the executive violence of the Public Health Department (health-police), guardianship-courts and to every kind of police violence.
+All these measures of the University's bureaucracy being seconded by diffamation campaigns of the practising neurologists, who, on the one hand, aimed at instigating the Public Health Department to make some more attacks against the SPK and, on the other hand, aimed at snatching single patients in order to get them again under their "private" power of control.

-Dismissal without notice and ban on entering the house therefore aimed at creating a situation against the patients, in which there remained for them only the two possibilities, either to become crushed by the millstones of a "free" private medical practice or by those ones of the University's Psychiatry showing the same crush and the same bruise from both of the millstones.
+Dismissal without notice and ban on entering the house, therefore, aimed at creating a situation against the patients, in which there remained for them only the two possibilities, either to become crushed by the millstones of a "free" private medical practice or by those of the University's Psychiatry.

-By the sudden breaking off of the empoisoning treatment with psychotropic drugs, unobjectionable only with regard to the ruling relations, the most important entrance-doors were widely opened to death, for since most ancient times blood-circulation and respirating functions are commonly taken for the "atria mortis" (entrance-doors for death) and they are defined as such ones; and the sudden withdrawal of medicaments is always closely related to the danger of a so-called withdrawal-delirium, being menaced by death in the form of a break-down of circulation and respiration (Note 28).
+By the sudden breaking off of the empoisoning treatment with psychotropic drugs, unobjectionable only with regard to the ruling relations, the most important entrance-doors were opened to death widely, for since most ancient times blood-circulation and respiratory functions are commonly taken for the "atria mortis" (entrance-doors for death) and they are defined as such ones; and the sudden withdrawal of medicaments is always closely related to the danger of a so-called withdrawal-delirium, a menace by death in the form of a break-down of circulation and respiration (Note 28).

-von Baeyer, Haefner etc., who set themselves up as judges about the criminals of physicians during the Nazi-regime (Note 29) handled "those past times" in such a way, that they hurried up the most sick and war-damaged patients, who had asked them for medicaments, prescribed by Dr. Huber, from institution to office and from office to institution, exposing those patients by this to bodily most dangerous strain.
+Von Baeyer, Haefner etc., who set themselves up as judges about the crimes of physicians during the Nazi-regime (Note 29) handled "those past times" in such a way, that they sent he most sick and war-damaged patients, who had asked them for medicaments, prescribed by Dr. Huber, from institution to office and from office to institution, exposing those patients by this to bodily most dangerous strain.

 Starving out (March until July 1970 and December 1970 until July 1971 the necessary money was withheld from the patients) and for years (1970 till 1971) permanently repeated menace of forced lock out (Note 30)